 4. Wolf Blass

-Enjoy a tasting in the cellar door with views of the Barossa Ranges and surrounding vineyards.
-Or dive into the winery’s rich history on the Beyond the Velvet Rope tour for a complete winemaking immersion (with tastings from 50, 100 and 150 years old vines).
-The striking setting of Chateau Tanunda is impressive as the wine with 350 acres of vineyards, a cricket oval and a croquet lawn, wine tasting settings don’t get much more picturesque than this.
+Enjoy a tasting in the cellar door, accompanied by views of the Barossa Ranges and surrounding vineyards.
+Or dive into the winery’s rich history on the Beyond the Velvet Rope tour ($210), including tastings from 50, 100 and 150-year-old vines.
+Set on a stunning estate with 350 acres of vineyards, a cricket oval and a croquet lawn, wine tasting settings don’t get much more picturesque than this.

 Enjoy a seated tasting of four wines from the Blue Quarry, First Village Reds or First Village Whites range.
-If you’re feeling peckish, pair your flight with a delicious picnic platter including cheese from the Barossa Valley Cheese Company.
-The cellar door feels more like a family home with a warm, relaxed atmosphere and pretty views overlooking the vineyards.
+You could also pair your flight with a cheesy picnic platter from the Barossa Valley Cheese Company.
+The cellar door feels like a family home with a warm, relaxed atmosphere and pretty views overlooking the vineyards.

 11. Rockford Winery